 The Board of Trustees has considered the need for a specific internal audit function and has decided not to appoint an internal auditor.
-However, the Trustees have appointed Mrs Alison Saunders from Educational Financial Services as an external reviewer reporting to the Finance, Environmental and Audit Committee who have taken on the role as Responsible Officer (RO).
+However, the Trustees have appointed Mrs Alison Saunders from Educational Financial Services as an external reviewer reporting to the Finance, Environmental and Audit Committee who have taken on the role, as Responsible Officer (RO)

-The internal reviewer's role includes giving advice on financial matters and performing a range of checks on the Academy Trust's financial systems.
+The internal Responsible Officer's role includes giving advice on financial matters and performing a range of checks on the Academy Trust's financial systems.
 In particular the checks carried out in the current period included:

-- Testing of payroll systems ensuring that effective procedures are in place for the administration and authorisation of personnel contracts and payroll activities - Testing of the school's accountancy system including bank reconciliations and budget monitoring - Testing of Income systems
+- Testing of payroll systems ensuring that effective procedures are in place for the administration and authorisation of personnel contracts and payroll activities - Testing of the school's accountancy system including bank reconciliations and budget monitoring; - Testing of Income systems.

-The independent reviewer reports to the Board of Trustees, through the Finance Committee on the operation of the systems of control and on the discharge of the Board of Trustees' financial responsibilities.
-The independent reviewer has delivered the programme of planned checks and no material control issues have arisen as a result of the checks undertaken.
-As a result of findings contained within the review the following actions have taken place:
+On a quarterly basis, the reviewer reports to the Board of Trustees through the audit committee on the operation of the systems of control and on the discharge of the Board of Trustees' financial responsibilities.